The model theory of metric lattices: pseudofinite partition lattices: Metric Lattices

 \begin{prop} Let $\cc P$ be a semilattice and let $f: P\to [0,1]$ be a strictly increasing function with $f(0)=0$ and $f(1)=1$.
 We have that $d_f(x,y) := 2\,f(x+y) - f(x) - f(y)$ defines a semilattice metric on $L$ if and only if $f$ satisfies the ``exchange relation''

 whenever $z\leq x$. \end{prop}

 \begin{proof} If $d_f$ is a semilattice metric, then $f$ satisfies the exchange relation by adapting the proof of Proposition \ref{prop:metric-rank}.5.
 Conversely, $d_f$ satisfies the triangle inequality if and only if $f(x+y) + f(z) \leq f(x+z) + f(y+z)$.
-Since $f(x+y+z)\geq f(x+y)$ and $z\leq x+z$ for all $x\in L$, we have that the exchange relation implies the stronger inequality
+Applying the exchange relation to $x+z$, $y$, and $z$, we obtain

 for all $x,y,z\in L$.
 We have that $d_f(x+z,y+z)\leq d_f(x,y)$ if and only if This may be obtained from two applications of the previous inequality, permuting the variables $x,y,z$ appropriately. \end{proof}